As an Amazon Associate, I earn from qualifying purchases.

 Pro Tips/Recipe Notes

 • To thicken with cornstarch, combine 1 tbsp cornstarch with 2 tsp of cool water.
-Mix until smooth and add to the syrup after you have finished the boiling process.
+Whisk until smooth and add to the syrup after you have finished the boiling process.
 Cook for an additional two minutes.

 • You are able to can this strawberry syrup recipe as long as you don’t use cornstarch.
 The processing time and directions are the same as this Low-Sugar Strawberry Jam.